TyroFinTechHub/OpenBanking/APIs_general.md

-A listing isn't an endorsement to the quality.
+A listing of Developer services here isn't an endorsement.

 ### Accounting
 * Xero